What should a student expect?

 #2- Academic and life skill enrichment experiences will be presented to the students through various sessions throughout the four day extended orientation.
 The material provided is selected to support the students’ academic and life skills enrichment for college success.
 Sessions are provided by the campus faculty and staff.

 #3- The Jump Start staff will work with the Residential Life and Student Activities staff to provide social and campus networking activities in the evenings that will establish a sense of community among the Jump Start students as well as with the campus.

 Sample Early Entrance Experience Agenda

 The Early Entrance Experience begins the Wednesday before the fall semester begins.
 Families are given the opportunity to move their students into the residential halls while commuters may come the first day starting at the time of the Welcome Event.
 Both Thursday and Friday are full of activities including topics related to collegiate course expectations, campus resources and transition concerns, and evening activities.
-Saturday New Student Orientation: Phase 2 activities are scheduled through the office of Student Activities.
+Saturday New Student Welcome activities are scheduled through the office of Student Activities.
 The Early Entrance Experience concludes on the Sunday before classes start with required afternoon activities.
 Jump Start students are required to participate in the Early Entrance Experience as a component of the Jump Start program.
 Attendance of both day and evening events are of the utmost importance for students to get the most out of their Jump Start experience and to obtain the PSU 008s course credit.